oasci-courses/pitt-biosc1630-2024f/content/assessments/paper/assignments/theme.md

 -   Practice identifying and summarizing key ideas from scientific literature;
 -   Begin to engage critically with research in your chosen area.

-Please submit your assignment as a PDF using Gradescope.
+Please submit your assignment as a PDF using [Canvas](https://canvas.pitt.edu/courses/267146).

 ## Instructions